See all “Words” posts, including writing tips, info on Ann’s novels, and more.

 As I grew up I took up piano, guitar and singing.
 Rarely did I go anywhere in my junior high through college years without a guitar in tow.
 I did plenty of performing in school concerts, with the Idaho State and All Northwest choirs, even toured with the Arizona State University choir at Disneyland, in Poland and Russia.
 Sometimes I actually put my words and music together and wrote some tunes, which I sang with friends, family, and around campfires and such as a member of ASU’s Outing Club.
 I even had a short stint as a duo singing around the Phoenix area for a couple of years.
 I always thought it would be amazing to record a CD of my own music, too, but never really did much about it.

 As I became a young public relations professional, writing became one of my favorite endeavors.
 For a period of about 20 years I wrote, edited and designed handfuls of employee and client articles and publications every month.
 Even won a couple of awards.
-As an independent marketing consultant for the past 15 years, I now write for vIDEAn Unlimited and clients primarily via e-newsletters, Web sites and blogging and other marketing and social media.
+As an independent marketing consultant since 1996, I now write for vIDEAn Unlimited and clients primarily via e-newsletters, Web sites and blogging and other marketing and social media.

 During all this time, my goal was still to become an author.
 So, a couple of years after becoming an entrepreneur, I asked a writer/marketing friend of mine to help jump-start that effort by becoming my critique partner.
 I’d actually put the first words on paper for Rhythms & Muse in 1987, but nearly forgot about it as I started and raised my family and focused on marketing and serving clients.
 Finally on a consistent meeting schedule with my critique partner, I made slow progress on my manuscript, learned about writing better fiction (which is WAY different that nonfiction), and explored the publishing process.